Skip to the content.

 What You Can Do From Here

-NUXP ships with 442+ TypeScript functions covering 19 SDK suites.
+NUXP ships with 442+ TypeScript functions covering 19 SDK suites, plus 30+ custom route functions for higher-level operations.
 You can build most Illustrator tools entirely in TypeScript without touching any C++.

 Advanced: Adding Custom C++ Endpoints

 If you need SDK functionality not already covered by the 442+ generated functions, you can write custom C++ endpoints.
 See Adding Custom Endpoints for a step-by-step guide.
-Most users won’t need this.
+Most users will not need this.

 Troubleshooting